When buying a diamond the options are clear: the 'real thing'... or synthetic ones, also known as lab-grown, which have no lasting value.

 A diamond by definition is a mineral created by nature; a “diamond” always means a natural diamond.
 A synthetic diamond, by definition, is an artificial product that has essentially the same physical characteristics as a diamond.
 They are sometimes marketed as “laboratory-grown”, “cultured”, “created”, “cultivated”, “synthetic”, “simulated”, or “man-made”, but it's important to understand the differences.

-What is a diamond?
+Jewelry expert and writer Marion Fasel writes, "The lab grown gems hitting the market give the question a sense of urgency....What is a diamond?
 I have been giving the question a lot of thought lately with the abundance of lab grown diamonds hitting the market.
 A scientist will tell you a diamond is pure carbon.
-I believe it is much more.
+I believe it is much more."

 In January 2018, nine leading international diamond and jewelry industry organizations agreed on a universally-accepted diamond definition.
-Their goal was to help consumers avoid confusion given the proliferation of marketing terms they encounter increasingly in the marketplace, such as “cultured”, “laboratory-grown”, “created”, “cultivated”, “synthetic”, “simulated”, or “man-made”.
-These products, by definition, are not diamonds.
+Their goal was to help consumers avoid confusion between natural diamonds and simulated ones, also known as synthetic or lab-grown diamonds.